Hiking the Mauʻumae Ridge Trail to Puʻu Lanipō on Oʻahu, Hawaiʻi

 Mauʻumae Ridge Trailhead

-The first part of Mauʻumae Ridge is very easy because the trail drops about 300 ft. in the first 0.5 miles.
+In the beginning, Mauʻumae Ridge is very easy, as the trail descends about 300 ft.
+(91 m) over the course of the first 0.5 miles (0.8 km).

 Mauʻumae Ridge Trail